Negotiating directly with a revenue officer can cost you!

 A lot of taxpayers wonder if hiring representation will anger the RO and make matters worse.
 The answer is no. Revenue officers are given certain rights to collect the tax owed, and taxpayers are given certain rights to defend themselves.
 Much like in a court of law, it’s very important to present your case as favorably as possible.

-The first step towards successful resolution is to acknowledge that your tax debt and assigned revenue officer won’t go away on their own and to seek professional assistance.
-Our firm of tax relief professionals has helped thousands of individuals and businesses just like you stop forced collections and finally resolve their tax debt.
+The first step towards successful resolution is to acknowledge that your high dollar tax debt will continue to grow and to seek professional assistance.
+Our firm of tax professionals has helped thousands of individuals and businesses just like you stop forced collections and finally resolve their tax debt.